George540/comp472_adversarial_search/README.md

 5. Input the correct settings as the command line prompts you.
 If you wish to run a quick test, you may simple select 'y'
 6. Once the settings are chosen, the code will run.
 If a human player was select during the game options, you will need to input x,y coordinates every turn

+## Special Notes
+1. When time threshold is passed at one game, program terminates without producing metrics.
+There is no point if no rounds are processed.
+Other cases, where the threshold is never surpassed, the results are properly calculated and displayed

 ## Contributing
 Pull requests will only be permitted by COMP 472 TAs as this is a private project.